GnuCodingStudio/Rogue-Project/ARCHITECTURE.md

 ### Scenes/Console

 The `GameConsole` is a UI for developers which allows to enter commands for debugging.
-By default, on an AZERTY it opens when typing the "²" key.
+By default, on an AZERTY it opens when typing the "²" key or "#".

 To add it to a scene, add the `GameConsole` to it, and add `Command` children nodes.
 Every `Command` nodes have to be configured to **target** an existing node of the scene,